getsolus/help-center-docs/software/tigervnc/en.md

 ###Plasma

-Plasma desktop is not supported at the moment
+Plasma desktop is not supported at the moment.
+Please use the software `x11vnc` for vncserver support on Plasma.